Charging Comparison

 Quick verdict

-The Alpine A290 has a higher peak charging speed at 100 kW DC, but the Mini Aceman actually finishes the 10-80% charge faster (30 min vs 30 min) thanks to its smaller battery.
-The Mini Aceman is more efficient at 170 Wh/km.
+The Alpine A290 has the higher published DC charging figure at 100 kW, but both cars are listed at about 30 minutes for the published fast-charge window.
+The Mini Aceman is more efficient at approximately 170 Wh/km.
 The Alpine A290 offers more WLTP rated range at 380 km.

 Side-by-Side Specs